-On completion of the assessment and scoring process, the assessment team concluded that: (to be determined at a later date).
+On completion of the assessment and scoring process, the assessment team concluded that the fishery should be certified against the MSC standard.

 Conditions & Recommendations

 Performance Indicators 3.2.2 and 3.2.5 did not achieve an unconditional pass mark, and therefore binding conditions are placed on the fishery.
 A full explanation of these conditions is provided in Appendix 2 of this report, in summary, the areas covered by these conditions relate to how the precautionary approach is used in decision-making processes for non-commercial species; and, the requirement to have occasional external review of the fishery specific management system.